Chill-project/Documentation/source/installation/installation.rst

 Client requirements
 ^^^^^^^^^^^^^^^^^^^

 Chill is accessible through a web browser.
 Currently, we focus our support on `Firefox`_, because firefox is open source, cross-platform, and very well active.
-The software should work with other browser (Chromium, Opera, ...) but some functionalities should break.
+The software should work with other browser (Chromium, Opera, ...) but some functionalities might break.

 Preparation
 -----------